Uzidude265/dodgems/README.md

-# COMP16321-Labs
+# Coursework 1

-This is a test for tagging lab exercises.
+This is the branch for the 1st coursework.